robercoding/html-screenshot/README.md

 # HTML Screenshot

-A Kotlin Multiplatform Mobile (KMM) library for converting HTML markup into a `ByteArray`, suitable for generating receipts, tickets, invoices, and similar documents without scanning.
+A Kotlin Multiplatform Mobile (KMM) library for converting HTML markup into a `ByteArray`.

 ---